blitz-js/drafts/003_blitz_file_structure.md

 └── utils/
 ```

-- All top level folders are automatically aliased.
-So for example you can import from `app/projects/queries/getProject` from anywhere in our app.

 #### `app`

 Contains all your core application code.

-The file structured nested inside `app` can be anything you want, but there are some folder names with special behaviour detailed below.
+The file structure nested inside `app` can be anything you want, except for a few special folders detailed below.

-Typically you will two types of "container" directories inside `app`: **entity** directories like `projects/` and `tasks/` and **context** directories like `marketing/` or `/admin`.
+Typically you will have two types of "container" directories inside `app`: **entity** directories like `projects/` and `tasks/` and **context** directories like `marketing/` or `admin/`.

-#### Special Blitz Folders
+##### Special Folders

 Special Blitz folders can exist at any level of the hierarchy inside `app`.

 - `routes/` and `routes/api/` are for exposing a React component or API handler at a specific URL.
 Routing inside these folders is always from the application root.
+These folders follow the same semantics as the Next.js `pages/` directory, just with a better name.
 - `queries/` and `mutations/` are for your Blitz queries and mutations.
 Each query and mutation is exposed at a URL corrosponding to it's file path.

 #### `db`